Burma Digest: Political and social impact

 As a campaign journal for democracy and human rights, the Burma Digest publishes articles mostly (though not exclusively) on social and political issues.
 However, the Burma Digest, as well as the Democracy for Burma Alliance is not directly affiliated to any political party, ethnic group or organization.
 It is a space of freedom of speech, reuniting diverse views and opinions.
 If certain articles show either support or disagreement towards certain organisations or issues, it is only based on the publication's values and beliefs concerning democracy and human rights.

 The Burma Digest Human Rights Literature award

 Each year, (starting from August 8, the day of the commemoration of 8888 Uprising, until the next August 8, the Burma Digest offers an award for Burmese language articles and poetry.
 Each month, two articles and two poems are nominated, then the winner is chosen out of 5 finalists articles/poems.

-The prize for the best article is USD 250.
-The prize for the best poem is USD 150.
+The prize for the best article is US$250.
+The prize for the best poem is US$150.
 This project and the prizes are funded by donations.